-Editor’s Note: IMEI URN format to be checked since urn:gsma:imei:xxx has been defined in ( draft-montemurro-gsma-imei-urn-14).
-URNs that have not been registered must be submitted with IANA Registry (e.g., OPS, OS).
+Other URN formats MAY be used.
+In particular, URN formats defined in [DMREPPRO] chapter 5.5 can be used.

 Reusable Resources

 When Objects are designed for a similar purpose, for example Objects for use in network management, or Objects for use in embedded device automation, similar resources are useful in more than one Object.
 For example in embedded device automation, Objects for different purposes may contain common resource types such as digital input, digital output, analogue input, analogue output, dimmer value, unit, min measurement, max measurement, value range etc.